Interest Rate Update

 Maximum amount is cost of attendance minus any other financial aid student receives; no minimum amount.

 For parents of dependent undergraduate students and for graduate and professional students; student must be enrolled at least half-time; financial need is not required.
-Unsubsidized: Borrower is responsible for all interest; 7.9% rate.
+Unsubsidized: Borrower is responsible for all interest; 6.84% rate for 2015-2016 award year.

 Before you withdraw, graduate, or drop below half-time attendance (regardless if you plan to transfer to another school), regulations require that you complete an exit counseling session for your Federal Stafford Loan (subsidized or unsubsidized) and Direct Subsidized and Unsubsidized Loans.
 The counseling session provides information about how to manage your student loans after college.